 In New Jersey, an intricate formula mandating the apportionment of low-income housing resulted in some towns having to provide for more low-income migrants than the towns had existing residents.
 At the national level, Congress has enacted land-use laws as hazy aspirations, the details of which the executive branch has filled in with often ludicrous regulations.
 Thus, laws protecting the "navigable waters of the United States" have led to regulations forbidding century-old farming practices on fields damp two weeks per year.
-And endangered species laws aimed at protecting large mammals have led to regulations protecting habitat for kangaroo rats at the expense of homes that burned because the habitat could not be disturbed and to a major dam that goes unused in order to protect a small fish called the snail darter.
+And endangered species laws aimed at protecting large mammals have led to regulations protecting habitat for kangaroo rats at the expense of homes that burned because the We have gone from the rule of law, by which government is carefully curtailed to protect our liberties, to the nanny state, in which government subordinates property and other rights in pursuit of "social justice" through majoritarian rule.
+Government has misused the police power that was intended to protect individual rights, using it instead to violate rights.

+habitat could not be disturbed and to a major dam that goes unused in order to protect a small fish called the snail darter.